bactensor/rail-contracts/README.md

 ```

 ## Compiling the contract and interacting with it
 To compile the contract and run scripts, you need to provide your own private H160 private key for Bittensor.
-That's a 40 hex digit string prefixed with `0x`.
+That's a 64 hex digit string not prefixed with `0x`.
 Put it into the `ethPrivateKey.json` file.
 You can create an account using [MetaMask](https://docs.bittensor.com/evm-tutorials/evm-testnet-with-metamask-wallet).

 You need to have some TAO to deploy and send transactions.
 You can get testnet TAO from [here.](https://evm-testnet.dev.opentensor.ai/faucet)